DevMountain/alexa-instructions/README.md

 The click "Create function" in the bottom right corner.

-1. Now, in the top right of the window, copy the ARN.
+1. Now, in the top right of the window, copy the ARN and save it somewhere.
 You'll need to have this when you set up your skill in the Alexa developer portal.

 ## Step 3.
 Setting up your skill in the Alexa Developer portal
-1. For this part you'll need to sit down with your mentor because you'll need access to the DevMountain amazon account in order to connect your Lambda function with the Alexas on campus.
+1. For this part you'll need to sit down with your mentor because you'll need access to the DevMountain Amazon developer account in order to connect your Lambda function with the Alexas on campus.

 1. Navigate to the [Amazon Developer Portal]('https://developer.amazon.com/') and login.